oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     * SHOULD respond with ‘Rule number currently in use’ in the  status text.
     * MAY respond with the 500 status code.

 The valid target types, associated specifiers, and options are summarized in sections 2.3.1.1 and 2.3.1.2.
 Sample commands are presented in Annex C.

-#### 2.3.1.1 ‘Allow ip_connection’
+#### 2.3.1.1 ‘Allow ipv4_connection’
-The ‘allow ip_connection’ command is required for openc2 producers implementing the SLPF.
+The ‘allow ipv4_connection’ command is OPTIONAL for openc2 producers implementing the SLPF.

-If the ‘allow ip_addr’ target is not implemented, then SLPF consumers MUST implement the ‘allow ip-connection’ command.
-Otherwise it is OPTIONAL.
+The ‘allow ipv4_connection’ command is OPTIONAL for openc2 consumers implementing the SLPF.

-The command permits traffic that is consistent with the specified ip_connection.
-A valid ‘allow ip_connection’ command has at least one property of the ip_connection populated and may have any combination of the five properties populated.
-An unpopulated property within the the ip_connection target MUST be treated as an ‘any’.
+The command permits traffic that is consistent with the specified ipv4_connection.
+A valid ‘allow ipv4_connection’ command has at least one property of the ipv4_connection populated and may have any combination of the five properties populated.
+An unpopulated property within the the ipv4_connection target MUST be treated as an ‘any’.

 Products that receive but do not implement the ‘allow ip_connection’ command: